jowussler/docs/content/en/docs/Workstation/workstation.md

 **Used by:**
 Mendix developers

 The **App Connector** is a plug-and-play Mendix module that allows developers to connect their apps to local devices using [**nanoflows**](https://docs.mendix.com/refguide/nanoflows/).
-It establishes a connection with the **Workstation Agent**, which acts as the intermediary between the Mendix app and the local devices.
+It establishes a connection with the **Workstation Client**, which acts as the intermediary between the Mendix app and the local devices.
 Once this connection is established, the module facilitates seamless data exchange by routing messages and events back and forth between the app and the devices.

 The connector handles:
 - Connecting to available devices